 The pass/fail option stipulates that no grade will be given other than P (passing) or F (failing).
 Credit will be awarded only for work equivalent to a C grade or better; work equivalent to an F grade will receive an F grade.
-The pass/fail option is not available for required courses in the CORE or tracks for graduate students.
+The pass/fail option is not available for required courses for degree-seeking graduate students.